-Understanding how the brain makes perceptual decisions is critical for gaining insight into complex cognition.
-Decisions reflect a commitment to one out of a number of alternatives and differ from simple sensorimotor reflexes in that they require an animal to integrate multiple sources of information before committing to action.
-Because these perceptual decisions invite animals to use sensory signals on this flexible timescale, they offer a tractable entry point into more complex cognitive processes defined by flexibility, such as abstract thinking, reasoning and problem solving.
+Understanding how brains makes decisions is critical for gaining insight into complex cognition.
+When making decisions, humans and animals can flexibly integrate multiple sources of information before committing to action.
+The ability to flexibly use incoming information distinguishes decisions from reflexes, offering a tractable entry point into more complex cognitive processes defined by flexibility, such as abstract thinking, reasoning and problem solving.